ggrammar/100slices.pizza/posts/synthetic_facts_in_ansible.md

 ```

 What a mess!
 There's all of this _infrastructure_ in my config file, when all I wanted was
-the private IP address for the server.
+the private IP address for the server<sup>1</sup>.
 Plus, I have to do this separately in every template -
 that's going to make the templates way bigger than they need to be.

-> I didn't realize at the time of writing that `ansible_all_ipv4_addresses` was available.
-That solves this specific issue, but the solution I came up with - synthetic facts - has
-further merit.

 Ideally, I would have liked to extend the ansible `setup` module, so that it would create
 these facts for me, but I didn't see a low-maintenance way to do that.
 Instead, I found a